US approves bison grazing on Montana prairie amid criticism

 People are also reading…

-Republicans including Montana Attorney General Austin Knudsen and Gov. Greg Gianforte sharply criticized federal officials after American Prairie received preliminary approval for the reserve last August.
+Republican in the state including Gov. Greg Gianforte and Montana Attorney General Austin Knudsen sharply criticized federal officials after American Prairie received preliminary approval for the reserve last August.

-Knudsen said in a Wednesday statement that the administration of President Joe Biden ignored local opposition to the proposal.
-Knudsen said federal officials instead catered to “radicals" who want to transform part of Montana into a wildlife viewing area.

-Bureau of Land Management officials said they approved the proposal in accordance with the law after finding that bison grazing would not have significant negative effects on the land.

 Gianforte's office on Wednesday was reviewing the final decision, spokesperson Brooke Stroyke said.